Privacy policy

 • the data are no longer necessary for the purposes for which they have been collected or processed;

-• You object to a balance of interests we have made based on legitimate interest and your reason for objection outweighs our legitimate interest;
+• you object to a balance of interests we have made based on legitimate interest and your reason for objection outweighs our legitimate interest;

-• You object to processing for direct marketing purposes;
+• you object to processing for direct marketing purposes;

-• The personal data is processed in an unlawful manner; or
+• the personal data is processed in an unlawful manner; or

-• The personal data must be deleted in order to comply with a legal obligation to which we are subject.
+• the personal data must be deleted in order to comply with a legal obligation to which we are subject.

 We do not process any personal data of a child (under the age of 16) whose collection has taken place in connection with the provision of information society services (e.g., social media).